-Uncertainty over Brexit has been generally positive for the contractor market so far, with many companies selecting interim support for positions, allowing them flexibility to scale up for market demand without long-term commitment.
-With organistations creating new Brexit-specific positions, specialist legal and financial skills are attracting a particular premium.
-High UK unemployment has also contributed to a sellers’ market and a continued demand for talent.
-Here, Contracting Wise looks at the top sectors for contractors and the skills that are most in demand.
+Uncertainty over Brexit has been generally positive for the contractor market so far, with many companies selecting interim support for positions, allowing them the flexibility to scale up for market demand without long-term commitment.
+With organisations creating new Brexit-specific positions, specialist legal and financial skills are attracting a particular premium.
+High UK unemployment has also contributed to a sellers’ market and continued demand for talent.
+Here, Contracting Wise looks at the top sectors for contractors and the skills that are most in-demand.

 - Legal: Brexit resulted in increased hiring for both temporary and permanent in-house lawyers with specialist knowledge in Data Protection, Banking/Finance & TMT, 6+PQE (employment law).